 Dynamic control of DNA regulatory elements

 Enhancers are DNA regulatory elements that control gene transcription.
-During development, dynamic control of enhancer activity drives the changes in gene expression underlying cell fate specification.
+During development, different sets of enhancers drive the changes in gene expression that underlie cell fate.
 We seek to understand the mechanisms controlling where and when enhancers are used.
 In particular, we focus on the mechanisms controlling physical access to enhancer DNA in chromatin.
-Enhancer activity is determined by transcription factor binding.
 In vivo, DNA is packaged into nucleosomes, the repeating unit of chromatin.
-Generally-speaking, nucleosomes act as a barrier to transcription factor binding.
-By contrast, nucleosome-depleted DNA (also known as “open chromatin”) is generally permissive to transcription factor binding.
-Hence, regulation of chromatin accessibility is a fundamental step in control of enhancer activity.
+Generally-speaking, nucleosomes are barriers to transcription factor binding.
+As a result, nucleosome-occupied enhancers (ie. “closed chromatin”) are inaccessible to transcription factors and inactive.
+By contrast, nucleosome-depleted DNA (ie. “open chromatin”) is generally permissive to transcription factor binding.
+Hence, regulating the accessibility of enhancers is a fundamental step in control their activity.

 What are the factors that open chromatin?